joekyo/sockssl/README.md

 ## Server side configuration

 Before running `sockssl` on server, you need to prepare a valid certificate file and a private key.
-You can use tools like `certbot-auto` or `lego` to fetch a free certificate on your server.
+You can use tools like [certbot] or [lego] to fetch a free certificate on your server.

 When `sockssl` starts, it will try loading the certificate file named `fullchain.pem` and the private key named `key.pem`.
-If you have these files with different names, you can use command line flags `-c` and `-k`, e.g.:
+If you have these files with different names, you can use command line flags `-c` and `-k` to specify them, e.g.:

 ```shell
 ./sockssl -c /path/your_cert -k /path/your_key